 That’s because Avocado runs sales and promotions regularly to make their beds more affordable.
 In most cases, you can expect to save at least $150 on your mattress purchase.
 [Check current Avocado promotions.]

-The bed is filled with safer materials from top to bottom.
-In total, the standard Avocado mattress is 11 inches thick and uses four distinct layers.
+The bed is filled with sustainably sourced, organic materials from top to bottom.
+The standard Avocado mattress is 11 inches thick and uses four distinct layers.
 Here’s a look at each layer, starting from the bottom:

 - Organic Dunlop latex: This thin layer serves as the foundation for the bed.